OneOfHaze/Misc/README.md

 new folder.
 Handy for tidying up the 16k flac files you might have created automatically with convert_files.sh :D

-generate_loc - Read a Libre Office Calc spreadsheet and generate a C# file containing a set of strings for Localisation.
-Spreadsheet is ordered by
-column: UID, Lang1, Lang2, ...
-GameObjects can then set text labels by using this as a LUT.
+Lumo_Localisation/ Python code to read an ODS Spreadsheet and output C# classes containing localised strings for Lumo